 The Goose Creek Environmental Restoration Project will begin with early design work and your input!
 Right now, stormwater runoff is eroding the land creating a large gully along Goose Creek’s banks.
 Tests show that this runoff carries many urban pollutants, such as nutrients and sediments.
 This restoration project will improve water quality using filtration mechanisms to treat polluted stormwater runoff before it reaches Goose Creek.

 The project will use a new method called regenerative conveyance to change how stormwater flows over land.
-This will involve installing two bioretention cells and a series of step pools.
+This will involve installing a large bioretention cell and a series of step pools.
 This design captures and slows stormwater while also enhancing the park's appearance.
 With careful design and plant selection, these cells will help filter out oils, phosphorus, and dirt from the runoff.
 Filtering out pollutants and slowing the flow of stormwater will greatly reduce stormwater flows and pollution entering Goose Creek and improve water quality in the area.

 The project will also include building a natural play area in the playground, a limestone trail, educational signs, stabilizing streambanks, creating floodplain benches, adding in-stream habitats and play features, removing overgrown plants, replanting trees, and planting native prairie vegetation.

-The city has secured $515,000 through grants and private partnerships to help fund this project, which will cost about $1.6 million.
+The city has secured $555,000 through grants and private partnerships to help fund this project, which will cost about $1.6 million.

 Please watch for details about a public input session on Thursday, June 26, during Party in the Park at Goose Creek Park.